dlebansais/SimpleDatabase/README.md

 ## Updating data

-Updating is done set of values at a time, with the `UpdateContext` object.
+Updating is done one set of values at a time, with the `UpdateContext` object.
 One set of values means you can assign only one new value in each column, but in can be on several rows together.

-Updating can either target all rows for which a column contains a given value (*WHERE column = 'xxx'*) or any of several values (*WHERE column = 'xxx' OR column = 'yyy' OR column = 'zzz'*).
+Updating can either target all rows for which a column contains a given value (*WHERE column = 'xxx'*) or rows for which several columns have a specific value (*WHERE columnX = 'xxx' AND columnY = 'yyy' AND columnZ = 'zzz'*).

 Here is an example of the former: